-The Masius name has a distinguished heritage.
+The Masius advertising brand had a distinguished heritage in the UK before being finally phased out in 2017.
 A New Yorker by birth, Leonard "Mike" Masius originally came to London in the 1930s to run the local office of famed American agency Lord & Thomas, later Foote Cone & Belding.
-Following owner Albert Lasker's decision to sell the business to his senior managers, the London outpost of Lord & Thomas was bought out by Masius.
+Following owner Albert Lasker's decision to sell the business to his senior managers, the London outpost of Lord & Thomas was bought out by Masius personally.
 He recruited William Fergusson, then head of Colgate-Palmolive in the UK, as a silent partner, and relaunched the agency as Masius & Fergusson.
 Although the business did well over the next few years, it was largely dependent on the Colgate advertising account, which contributed more than half its billings.

 In fact, the subsequent prominence of the business was achieved not by Masius himself, but by his successor, Jack Wynne-Williams, who took it over in the 1950s and established it as the country's second-largest agency behind J Walter Thompson.
 Wynne-Williams had held a number of positions in marketing during the 1930s before he secured a position at the tender age of just 23 as managing director of the British subsidiary of American toothpaste giant Pepsodent.
 After World War II, he quit that job and set sail for Brazil to become managing director and minority partner of the country's biggest department store, Mappin's, earning himself a small fortune in the process.
 In 1951 he returned to England and was recruited by Mike Masius, an old friend now in poor health, to take over the day-to-day running of Masius & Fergusson.